skypilot-org/skypilot/llm/codellama/README.md

-# SkyPilot Serving for Code Llama 70B with vLLM
+# Serving Your Private Code Llama-70B with SkyPilot: Access via API, Chat, or VSCode

 [Code Llama](https://github.com/facebookresearch/codellama) is a code-specialized version of Llama 2 that was created by further training Llama 2 on its code-specific datasets, sampling more data from that same dataset for longer.
 On Jan 29th, 2024, Meta released the Code Llama 70B, the largest and best-performing model in the Code Llama family.